SathiyanarayananSK/BookingsDB-EmbeddedSQL/README.md

-# 🏨 Room Booking Website
+# 🏨 Room Booking Website  (Just completed the customer details part, Still WIP)

 Welcome to the **Room Booking Website**, a modern platform for managing room bookings with ease.
 This project highlights my expertise in full-stack web development and SQL, combining a responsive frontend with a robust backend and database integration.